walidamriou/LokumESPIDF/README.md

 # LokumESPIDF
 To Learn using ESP-IDF (Espressif IoT Development Framework) to programming ESP32 boards with small programs examples

+### Examples:
+This mark :heavy_check_mark: mean the example is available.
+:warning: If there are any issues in the scripts of the examples write an issue in: [issues](https://github.com/walidamriou/LokumESPIDF/issues "issues")

+#### Contents of the examples:
+* __001 Getting Started__
+- 001 Blinking the LED :heavy_check_mark:
+- 002 Logging :heavy_check_mark:
+- 003 Blinking the LED with Logging info :heavy_check_mark:
+- 004 Miscellaneous System api
 ### Notes
 #### Tools used:
 - __Platformio__ (https://platformio.org)